ASUCICREPO/feedback_survey_insights/Frontend/README.md

 Make sure you replace `your-api-url.com` with the actual URLs from the backend API outputs.

 #### Step 5: Configure Filters 🎛️
-In the `Config.js` file, you can define the filters available for users to refine the survey results.
-Customize the filter values based on your specific data:
+In the `Config.js` file, define your filters for dynamic filtering in the frontend.
+Ensure that filter names are lowercase and contain no special characters `(except _ and -)` to be compatible with AWS Athena queries:

 ```bash
 export const FILTERS = {